programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The corpus object contains all of the "documents" that can be analyzed.
 In our case, each comment represents one document.
 In addition to containing the text of these documents, the corpus object also includes some metatdata describing attributes.
 The metadata describes the attributes of each comment, such as the video channel title to which the comment was associated, as well as the partisanship indicator introduced in the [Data Labeling section](#Data-Labeling).

 In `quanteda`, the tokens object is a list of character vectors linked back to the document (comment) from which they originated.
 While in this form, the text can be further cleaned and pre-processed.
 The tokens can be stemmed or lemmatized, and stopwords can easily be removed.
-You already pre-processed the corpus in the [Pre-processing and Cleaning section](#Pre-processing-and-Cleaning), including not only removing punctuation and stopwords, but also comments with less than ten words.
+You already pre-processed the corpus in the [Pre-processing section](#Pre-processing), including not only removing punctuation and stopwords, but also comments with less than ten words.
 However, the pre-processing approach offered by `quanteda` works slightly differently, so you might wish to test which works best for you and your data - and there's no harm in using both.

 Note that when running the code to build your corpus, the modeling step may take a few minutes, or even longer.
 If it does, that's a good sign!
 It means your data is optimal for Wordfish modeling, and the model you produce will more likely be insightful and accurate.